Skip to main content

 This Biden administration policy expands upon the Trump-era policy identified in this entry.

 On May 23, 2023, the Department of Homeland Security announced the first Department-wide policy on Body-Worn Cameras (BWCs) for its law enforcement officers and agents.
-The Department’s plan will include a phased implementation of BWCs while working with Congress to secure the necessary funding to equip agents nationwide with BWCs.
-Within 180 days, DHS agencies and offices will draft and issue, or update, their own individual BWC policies that meet or exceed the requirements set forth in the Department-wide policy.
+The Department’s plan includes a phased implementation of BWCs while working with Congress to secure necessary funding to equip officers and agents nationwide with BWCs.
+Within 180 days, DHS components will draft and issue, or update, their individual BWC policies to meet or exceed the Department-wide policy's requirements.

 View Document